-- Setting up the unit: Switch on the television. - Press the key "(Fig. 21,2) on the remote control.
-The satellite antenna repositions itself out of the park position and into search mode.
-When the unit finds the satellite, you will hear a signal tone. - Use the memory buttons (Fig. 21,3) or the function buttons (Fig. 21,4) to set the required transmitter.
+- Setting up the unit: - Switch on the television and receiver. - Press the key "()" (Fig. 26,2) on the remote control.
+The satellite antenna lifts out of the park position and moves to the last used position.
+As soon as the unit finds the satellite, you will hear two signal tones. - Use the memory buttons (Fig. 26,3) or the function buttons (Fig. 26,4) to set the required transmitter.